iteration15/orb/README.md

 # orb

-## A JavaFX application that simulates planet motion and probably some other stuff
+A JavaFX application that simulates planet motion and probably some other stuff at some point.